oliyide/oliyide/README.md

 ---

 ### 🧾 CheckMyRef.com (Global)
-A digital job-reference and verification platform.
+A digital job-reference and verification platform (https://checkmyref.com).

 - Helps employers and candidates manage **reference checks**, reduce fraud, and speed up hiring.
 - Designed for **compliance, auditability and trust** between all parties.